nextgis/docs_ngcom/source/ngqgis_connect.rst

 Updating data
 -------------

-You can update vector layer contents using NextGIS Connect, keeping styles, field aliases and other settings intact.
+You can update the whole vector layer contents using NextGIS Connect, keeping styles, field aliases and other settings intact.

 To update (overwrite) layer's data: